open-cogsci/datamatrix/readme.md

 - `openpyxl` for reading and writing `.xlsx` files
 - `fastnumbers` for improved performance
 - `tomlkit` for reading settings from `pyproject.toml`
+- `psutil` for dynamic loading of large data

 ## Installation